langroid/langroid/docs/quick-start/llm-interaction.md

 cfg = OpenAIGPTConfig(chat_model=OpenAIChatModel.GPT4)
 ```
 !!! info inline end "About Configs"
-        A recurring pattern you will see in Langroid is that for most classes,
+        A recurring pattern you will see in Langroid is that for many classes,
         we have a corresponding `Config` class (an instance of a Pydantic `BaseModel`),
         and the class constructor takes this `Config` class as its only argument.
         This lets us avoid having long argument lists in constructors, and brings flexibility